 She is passionate about mentoring, dismantling structural and systemic barriers, and promoting pathways to health careers for individuals underrepresented in health sciences.
 She is committed to a re-imagining of psychological and health science, practice, and training to ensure ALL are seen and represented.
 She is a mama of 3 and passionate about good food and snatching joy!

-Krystal currently works as the CHANGE Lab coordinator.
-She assists with day-to-day administrative tasks and supports ongoing research projects in the lab.
-She joined the CHANGE Lab in 2024 after completing her undergraduate and graduate education at Northeastern University, where she earned a Master of Public Health.
+Jade currently works as the CHANGE lab coordinator.
+She assists in the daily tasks of the lab while also managing current projects.
+She joined the CHANGE lab in 2025 after completing her undergraduate education at Oglethorpe University, where she earned her Bachelor of Science in Psychology with a minor in Business Administration.

 she/her